 The Estonian Lifelong Learning Strategy aims to introduce changes to several important fields of education, with a focus on the different parties involved.
 Implementing the strategy should lead to growth in the participation rate, improve the skills of students and help to better match them to the needs of the labour market.
 One of the key indicators in assessing the changes is the ‘satisfaction of different parties with lifelong learning’.

 In 2016 the Ministry of Education and Research ordered the Centre for Applied Social Sciences (CASS) of the University of Tartu to prepare satisfaction surveys based on a common concept addressing all target groups involved in education, ranging from basic education to adult training.
 The concept builds on an analysis of scientific literature and previously conducted satisfaction surveys.
-The surveys were piloted in autumn 2016, will be further tested in 2017 and will be fully implemented in 2018.
+The surveys were piloted in autumn 2016 and fully implemented in 2018.

 The surveys are being conducted by the Innove Foundation in collaboration with the Ministry of Education and Research.